aiven/devportal/docs/platform/howto/disk-autoscaler.rst

 Configure disk autoscaler
 -------------------------

-After enabling disk autoscaler, any time later you can update the maximum additional disk storage that can be added to your original service storage.
-For that purpose, you can use `Aiven Console <https://console.aiven.io/>`_, Aiven API, or Aiven CLI.
+After enabling disk autoscaler, any time later you can update the maximum additional disk storage allowed for autoscaling purposes.
+You can use `Aiven Console <https://console.aiven.io/>`_, Aiven API, or Aiven CLI to do that.

 Configure in Aiven Console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Log in to `Aiven Console <https://console.aiven.io/>`_ and navigate to a desired organization, project, and service.
+1. Log in to `Aiven Console <https://console.aiven.io/>`_ and navigate to a desired organization and project.
-2. On the **Overview** page of your service, navigate to **Advanced configuration** > **Configure** > **Add configuration options**.
+2. On the **Services** page of your project, select **Integration endpoints** from the sidebar.
-3. Find a desired service disk autoscaler parameter (all prefixed with ``service disk autoscaler``), set its value as needed, and select **Save configuration**.
+3. On the **Integration endpoints** page, select **Disk autoscaler**, find your endpoint on the list of the existing autoscaler endpoints, select the **Edit endpoint** icon.
+4. In the **Edit endpoint** window, specify a new value for the maximum additional disk storage to be allowed for autoscaling, and select **Update**.

 Configure with Aiven API
 ~~~~~~~~~~~~~~~~~~~~~~~~